 - Cover light sources and remove any unnecessary electronics

-- If you have artificial light outside (like streetlights), use blackout curtains to cover windows
+- If you have artificial light outside (like streetlights), use blackout curtains to cover windows or try a sleep mask

 - Avoid computers, phone screens and TV for at least 90 minutes before bed, or if you must, use orange glasses to block blue spectrum light